conorosully/legal-case-prediction/README.md

 </table>

 <br>
-Dataset was access through an API provided by <a href="https://www.vizlegal.com/#features"> vizlegal </a>
+Dataset was accessed through an API provided by <a href="https://www.vizlegal.com/#features"> vizlegal </a>.
+If you are interested in using the ECHR docset for academic reaons feel free to contact them.